VanshajR/Branchify/DOCUMENTATION.md

 ## LICENSE

-This project is licensed under the **BSD 3-Clause License**
+This project is licensed under the **BSD License**

 ---

 ## Contributing
-If you'd like to contribute to Branchify, please open an issue or a pull request here, and if you find it helpful, do consider starring the repository!
+If you'd like to contribute to Branchify, please open an issue or a pull request at the [repository](https://github.com/VanshajR/Branchify), and if you find it helpful, do consider starring the repository!